yuri/ngcourse/handout/03-java-for-angular.md

 This example is perhaps easier to understand to those familiar with object oriented programming.
 As you can see, we are simply creating a module and appending controllers to it through function calls.

-Later on, you will see other components of Angular such as Services chained to the application.
+Later on, you will see other components of Angular such as Services chained to the module.

 ##Higher Order Functions